codeskyblue/gosuv/README.md

 # gosuv
 [![Build Status](https://travis-ci.org/codeskyblue/gosuv.svg)](https://travis-ci.org/codeskyblue/gosuv)

-## Program should not use in production (current is in beta)
+## Should not use in production now (current is in alpha)
-Process managerment writtern by golang, inspired by python-supervisor
+Process management writtern by golang, inspired by python-supervisor

 Features